beckerts/hello-world/README.md

 This line is after the above commits and a pull request.
 I did not merge the pull request to the master branch yet.
 Appears you have to do that from github.
 Not in the desktop app.

+Tried syncing, first on steve account which updated github. then on alexander account. doesn't show the change net.